-Having a process to architectural design means you work through each step towards your ideal home.
+Having a process to architectural design means you confidently move through each step towards your ideal home.

-Without an architectural design process, it would be easy to miss some critical decision making and choices for the best home design to suit you and your family.
+Without an architectural design process, it would be easy to miss some critical decisions.
+And you might not make the right choices for the best home design to suit you and your family.